census-instrumentation/opencensus-specs/trace/gRPC.md

 -> [time], MessageEventTypeRecv, MessageId, UncompressedByteSize, CompressedByteSize
 ```

-The `MessageId` must be calculated as an increment starting from `1` for sent messages and
+The `MessageId` must be calculated as two different counters starting from `1` one for sent
-received message.
-This way we guarantee that the values will be consistent between different
+messages and one for received message.
+This way we guarantee that the values will be consistent
-implementations.
-In case of unary calls only one sent and one received message will be recorded
+between different implementations.
+In case of unary calls only one sent and one received message
-for both client and server spans.
+will be recorded for both client and server spans.